Jacob deGrom Wins Cy Young Award Despite 10-9 Record With The Mets

 — MLB (@MLB) November 15, 2018

 To his credit, New York’s 77-85 season never deterred him to the point where he failed to show up with aims to dominate the opposition.
 The two-time MLB All-Star set a record by giving up three runs or less in 29 straight starts, and an outstanding 18 of those games saw him allow no more than one score.
-Such efficiency proved good enough to bring deGrom’s earned run average down to 1.70 over 217 innings on the season – which was two-thirds of a run lower than Aaron Nola’s second best NL ERA of 2.37.
+Such efficiency proved good enough to bring deGrom’s earned run average down to 1.70 over 217 innings on the season – which was two-thirds of a run lower than Aaron Nola’s second-best NL ERA of 2.37.
 In addition, his historic 9.6 wins above replacement (WAR) mark won deGrom favor from writers, as did his second place finish in strikeouts (269) and WHIP (0.91).

 “I’m extremely humbled to win this award along with some other great former Mets such as Tom Seaver, Dwight Gooden and R.A.
 Dickey.
 I’d especially like to thank my teammates, coaching staff and my family,” deGrom said after becoming just the fourth Mets pitcher to ever win the award.